 When talking about balancing hormones, most people often only think about the specific actions happening in estrogen and progesterone.
 However, four other hormones need to be addressed as well.

-For example, testosterone needs to be monitored as it is an essential male hormone that has many benefits for both male & female.
+For example, testosterone needs to be monitored as it is an essential male hormone that has many benefits for both males & females.
 It’s also important to keep thyroid hormones balanced because they regulate our metabolism and blood pressure.

-Why Hormone Pellets is Promising For Men and Women
+Why Hormone Pellets are Promising For Men and Women

 How Fast Does Hormone Pellet Therapy Work?